Restaurant laws: the bill

 Paying ‘under protest’

-If you do not like making a fuss or you are with a party and do not want to upset the atmosphere, you can always pay ‘under protest’ and write on the back of the bill that you are doing so.
+If you don’t like making a fuss or you’re with a party and don’t want to make a scene, you can always pay ‘under protest’ and write on the back of the bill that you are doing so.
 This gives you the chance of claiming against the restaurant at a later date.
-Usually only worth it if you are with a big party.
+It’s usually only worth it if you are with a big party.

 The law provides that you should be given a chance to check the prices before you get to your table, as well as having a menu at the table.
-They must make clear, or show as prominently as the food prices, any minimum charge or service charge.
-If these charges aren’t there and on your menu and you were not otherwise told, you can refuse to pay.
+They must make the food prices, as well as any minimum charge or service charge as clear as possible.
+If these charges aren’t on your menu and you were not otherwise informed, you can refuse to pay.
 They are not part of your contract.
 If they are displayed, you must pay them unless they are unreasonable for the standard of the restaurant.